-- Downloads - Security Advisories - User guides - · OME YouTube channel for tutorials and presentations - Demo server managed by the main OME team, providing the latest released versions of OMERO and plugins for you to try out - OMERO API documentation OmeroJava API, OmeroPy API, OmeroBlitz / Slice API
+- Downloads - · Security Advisories - · User help website - · OME YouTube channel for tutorials and presentations - Demo server managed by the main OME team, providing the latest released versions of OMERO and plugins for you to try out - OMERO API documentation OmeroJava API, OmeroPy API, OmeroBlitz / Slice API

-OMERO 5.6.10 uses the June 2016 schema of the OME Data Model.
+OMERO 5.6.7 uses the June 2016 schema of the OME Data Model.
 The CHANGELOGS page details the development of OMERO functionality over time.

-A summary of breaking changes and new features for 5.6.10 can be found on the pages below:
+A summary of breaking changes and new features for 5.6.7 can be found on the pages below: